DanielYCheon/App-Commerce-Backend/README.md

 <div align="center">
 <br>
-A Spring Boot-based shopping application with JWT authentication, user management, and shopping cart functionality.
+A Spring Boot-based shopping application with JWT authentication, using a relational database for user management and shopping cart functionality.

 </div>
 <br/><br/>